RMaarefdoust/universal/README.md

 -   exponent field = e00, indicates two bits of exponent, both 0
 -   fraction field = f00111100000, a full set of fraction bits

-The field values are followed by a quadrant descriptor and a value representation in decimal:
+A quadrant descriptor and a value representation in decimal follow the field values:

 -   qNE            = North-East Quadrant, representing a number in the range "[1, maxpos]"
 -   v1.234375      = the value representation of the posit projection

-The positive regime for a posit shows a very specific structure, as can be seen in the image blow:
+The positive regime for a posit shows a particular structure, as can be seen in the image below:
 ![regime structure](docs/img/positive_regimes.png)

-## Leveraging the *Universal* library in your own mixed-precision algorithm research
+## Leveraging the *Universal* library in your mixed-precision algorithm research

-To bootstrap any new mixed-precision algorithm development and optimization project quickly and robustly, there is a github template repo available that will set up a complete working development environment with dependent libraries, development containers, VS Code integration, and a Github CI workflow.
+To bootstrap any new mixed-precision algorithm development and optimization project quickly and robustly, there is a GitHub template repo available that will set up a complete working development environment with dependent libraries, development containers, VS Code integration, and a Github CI workflow.
 The template repo can be found at [mpadao-template](https://github.com/stillwater-sc/mpadao-template).

-The template repo is the easiest way to get started with mixed-precision algorithm development using *Universal*.
+The template repo is the easiest way to start with mixed-precision algorithm development using *Universal*.

 ## Motivation

-Modern Deep Learning AI applications are very demanding high-performance applications.
-Runtimes to train models are measured in terms of weeks, and target latencies for inference are 10-100msec.
-Standard double, and even single, precision IEEE-754 floating-point have been too expensive to use in addressing the performance and power requirements of AI applications in both the cloud and the edge.
+Modern deep learning AI applications are very demanding and high-performance.
+Runtimes to train models are measured in weeks, and target latencies for inference are 10-100msec.
+Standard double and even single precision IEEE-754 floating-point have been too expensive to address the performance and power requirements of AI applications in both the cloud and the edge.
 Both Google and Microsoft have jettisoned traditional floating-point formats for their AI cloud services to gain two orders of magnitude better performance.
 Similarly, AI applications for mobile and embedded applications are requantized to small integers to fit their very stringent power budgets.
 The AI domain